Providing LPC Distance Telesupervision

 Every licensee situation is different so yours is also unique!
 Your supervision will be custom designed just for you.
-You will complete my form fillable PDF application for supervision.
-We will talk briefly on the phone to identify issues that may disqualify either of us.
+You will complete my form my form fillable PDF application for supervision.
+We will talk briefly on the phone and schedule an appointment.

 When we agree to meet, I require a comprehensive face-to-face interview.
 I will also ask that you bring transcripts, your license application, past/current jobs and supervisors, contract affidavit and so on.
 We will discuss your role and my role in your clinical supervision training for LPC.
 If you pass the interview, we will determine together if we are a good match.

 I supervise decisively, confidently and with conviction.
-You will quickly discover yourself building self-confidence.
+You will quickly build self-confidence.

 A Licensing Review

 As a former composite board member, I processed over 7000 APC/LPC applications.
-I will apply the same meticulous process to a review of your unique licensing situation.
+I will apply the same meticulous process to a review of your unique licensing situation and you also receive this thorough evaluation if you are interested in face-to-face supervision.
 If you decide you are not interested in my supervision or decide not to proceed with telemental health supervision, you will still leave the interview with a clear understanding of what you need to obtain your license.

 Details of My Distance Supervision